 Wright did not give his longitude, saying he would find it in the coming months, but from modern maps it appears to be about 70º24' and Newcomb figured it was 4h41m39s or 70º24'38".
 To observe the transit, Wright used a standard Gregorian reflector equipped with "two oblong smoaked glasses with different shades, made to slide in a groove fixed to my telescope."
 Maskelyne used Wright's observations and made slight corrections, finding for second contact 2h50m19s or 2h50m50s depending on whether the time was determined by the round appearance of Venus or by the breaking of the dark thread respectively.
 The observations at Quebec and Isle aux Coudres were also published in the Transactions of the American Philosophical Society in 1771 (Vol. 1, Appendix, p.
 15).

 The Hudson's Bay Company (which controlled much of what is now Canada), took an interest in the transit.
 This is not too surprising, since some of its London governors were also prominent in the Royal Society.
 As Ball and Dyck (1984) point out, the Company asked at least one of their chief factors, Ferdinand Jacobs at York Fort, to observe the transit.
 This he did "with a very good Telliscope Armed with a Smooted Glass next the Eye."
 Unfortunately, he only reported the times of contact to the minute and gave no information on whether he corrected his clock, so his results were of no use.
 A much better course of action was taken in the case of two astronomers sent out by the Society to Fort Prince of Wales at Churchill, MB.
 With the support of the Company, instructions from the Astronomer Royal, equipment from the Royal Society, and favoured by good weather, they made the only complete timing of any transit of Venus ever observed in Canada.
 William Wales (1734-1798) and Joseph Dymond (1746-1796) were two young Yorkshire men who had worked under the Astronomer Royal, Nevil Maskelyne, at Greenwich, and he recommended them to the Royal Society for the transit expedition.
 The Society appointed them and arranged with the Hudson's Bay Company for their transportation and accommodation.
 Because ice usually chokes Hudson Strait until June of each year, they had to arrive nearly a year ahead of time, in the summer of 1768.
-These observers and their accomplishments have been the subject of many articles, including a very recent one by Griffin-Short (2003).
+These observers and their accomplishments have been the subject of many articles, including a very recent one by Griffin-Short (2003; now see Rosenfeld 2012).
 One aspect of the Wales and Dymond expedition that does not seem to have been noticed elsewhere (other than in Harry Wolf's study of 1959) is that they took with them a prefabricated wooden observatory designed by the great British engineer, John Smeaton.
 This is mentioned in the minutes of the Council of the Royal Society in March and April, 1768, and briefly in Wales' (1770) descriptive journal and in the Churchill post journal.